-Home – Volunteers execute the cooking and delivering of homemade Shabbat meals to around 30 individuals and families each week.
-Some recipients have been receiving meals for years, others are only temporary, but each is needy in some way.
+Home & Hospital– Volunteers execute the cooking and delivering of homemade Shabbat meals families and individuals in our community.
 The recipients include elderly, struggling mothers, or those going through medical difficulties.
-The meals are delivered on Thursdays, often accompanied by a much-needed visit.

 Cooking with Soul

-This program combines hesed, friendship, and cooking to assist in filling our Pantry.
+This program combines hesed, friendship, and cooking to assist in filling our pantry.
 Home-cooked meals are prepared by small private groups of friends and family who are eager to join together to give back.
-They provide delicious and nutritious homemade food for the holidays, Shabbat, special occasions or just a regular weeknight meal.
+They provide delicious homemade food for the holidays, Shabbat, special occasions or just a regular weeknight meal.

 Sophie Levy a”h Meals on Wheels

 Meals on Wheels provides home-cooked meals on a short-term basis for families in need, Monday through Friday, for up to two weeks.
-We have cooked for hundreds of families over the years, specifically those experiencing a crisis or tending to a newborn baby.
-The gourmet meals are cooked daily by our volunteer chefs and delivered fresh by our volunteer drivers.
-An additional group of volunteers bakes hallah and desserts to go along with every Erev Shabbat delivery.
+The home made meals are cooked and delivered daily by our volunteer chefs and drivers.

 Our holidays are inextricably intertwined with the consumption of food.
 Holiday meals not only enhance the festive occasions, but also help bring family and friends closer together.
 Our goal at SBH is to give every community family the foods they need to make their holidays extra special.
 This is accomplished by giving out food vouchers, delivering food packages, and by keeping our pantry fully stocked with specialty items.